LBC-LNBio/SERD/README.rst

 **SERD.save_session(target, residues, fn='residues.pse')**

-Save a PyMOL session with the solvent-exposed residues (shown as red sticks) and the target biomolecular structure (shown as cartoon).
+Save a PyMOL session with the solvent-exposed residues (shown as red sticks) and the target biomolecular structure (shown as sticks).

 :Parameters: